redisjohn/spfetch/README.md

   	  -h, --help            show this help message and exit

-credstore.py can be used to manage credentials.
+credstore can be used to manage credentials.
 It implements a password vault to save all databases credentials.
 The credentials are encrypted using Fernet, a 128 Bit Symmetric Block Cipher.

-The file CredentialVault.py can be used to update the Cipher if required by replacing the `encrypt_credentials` and `decrypt_credentials` methods.
+The file CredentialVault class found in CreditialVault.py can be used to update the Cipher if required by replacing the `encrypt_credentials` and `decrypt_credentials` methods.

 Encrypted Credentials for each cluster are store in a file in the vault folder.

-The secret key for the vault is stored in the system key chain.
+The secret key for the vault is stored in the system key chain which is local.
+However, the KeyVault class found in Keyvault.py could be easily modified to support additional cloud based keyring providers.

 If the vault needs to be relocated to another machine, the vault can be moved and reused as by inserting the secret into the key chain of the new system.

 #### Managing Credentials with credstore